MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode.md

 1. Request SOC admin to turn on troubleshooting mode for the device.

-2. To turn off PUA detections, you must first turn off tamper protection.
+2. To turn off PUA detections, first turn off tamper protection.
 For more information, see [Protect security settings with tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md).

 3. Once tamper protection is disabled, turn on troubleshooting mode.
 Now log in to the device.